While the temperature may be on the downward spiral, the Lake District is still the place to be in winter.

 Coniston Power Boat Records Week is the only event in the Powerboat Racing Calendar to bring together all classes of boat from around the world.

-There’s tiny hydroplanes to inshore circuit racers and large offshore boats.
+There are tiny hydroplanes to inshore circuit racers and large offshore boats.

 The annual Holker Winter Market will see more than 50 stalls selling everything from craft to food.
 Plus, there will be live music, street entertainment, BBQ and mulled wine at Holker Hall & Gardens in Cark-in-Cartmel.
 More information is from www.holker.co.uk